 We believe that eating with your dental health in mind forms part of every family’s at-home preventive dentistry plan.
 With this in mind, we’ve put together some tooth-friendly lunchbox options.

 Sandwiches or Wraps

-Sandwiches are always an easy option for a boxed lunch.
-Starting with good, whole-wheat bread, tortilla or pita will help your child get their daily dose of whole grains.
-Include a protein-based filling such as meat, fish or eggs, or perhaps some cheese, which is a very tooth-friendly option.
+Starting with whole-wheat bread, tortilla or pita will help your child get their daily dose of whole grains.
+Include a protein-based filling such as meat, fish, eggs, cheese (a very tooth-friendly option) or plant-based protein.

-In the hot days of February, consider adding a freezer block or frozen water bottle to the lunch box to keep everything cool, fresh and tempting.
+On hot days, consider adding a freezer block or frozen water bottle to the lunch box to keep everything cool, fresh and tempting.